 These organs, in addition, regulate digestion.
 This is why a life full of worries affects their functioning and the body’s ability to digest emotions, which become more ingrained and create more blockages.

-How does Chi Nei Tsang unlock our body?
+How does Chi Nei Tsang unlock our bodies?

-By massaging each painful area in the abdomen, the therapist works with our vital energy, looking for emotional obstacles and unlocking them to free us from the pain.
+By massaging each painful area in the abdomen with Chi Nei Tsang techniques, the therapist works with our vital energy, looking for emotional obstacles and unlocking them to free us from the pain.

 It is essential that the therapist practices Chi Kung, which means knowing how to encourage and manage the ‘Chi’ (our vital energy).